Lower Blood Pressure Empowers Longer Life

 Do Not Rush to Lower Blood Pressure

-OUR PRECIOUS ENDOTHELIUMOur inner arterial lining is called the endothelium.
+Our inner arterial lining is called the endothelium.
 The endothelium is an ultra-thin, one-cell-thick layer of cells.
 It loses youthful function in response to normal aging.
 An underappreciated factor in the development of cardiovascular disease is endothelial dysfunction.
-The consequences of endothelial dysfunction are diminished circulation, high blood pressure, thrombosis, and atherosclerosis, all of which are major causes of stroke and heart attack.27-31 Fortunately, astute scientists have discovered potent natural methods to tackle the underlying causes of endothelial dysfunction.
-In addition to nutritional/lifestyle interventions, maintaining optimal blood pressure readings is essential to protect against loss of endothelialfunction.
+The consequences of endothelial dysfunction are diminished circulation, high blood pressure, thrombosis, and atherosclerosis, all of which are major causes of stroke and heart attack.

 MAJORITY OF ADULTS ARE HYPERTENSIVE AND PREVALENCE INCREASES AS WE AGE!